Canon 50D vs Nikon D3500

 - More modern: Reflects 10 years of technical progress since the 50D launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the D3500 emerges as the winner of the match-up (10 : 8 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the D3500 comes out slightly ahead of the 50D (9 : 8 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.